China used TV, TikTok stars in discreet Olympics campaign

 The AP’s reporting found that Vippi Media had not yet filed updates with the Justice Department on its influencer campaign, even though federal law requires the company to do so within 24 hours of materials being disseminated.
 The company had registered under the Foreign Agents Registration Act, a 1938 law that is meant to allow Americans to know when foreign entities are trying to influence public opinion or policymakers.

 Vippi Media’s campaign, targeted at U.S. social media users, reached roughly 4 million users with ads that were scattered in stories, videos and posts across TikTok and Instagram in January, February and March by nearly a dozen influencers.
-The accounts named in the filing shared posts promoting the Olympics with the hashtags #Beijing2022, #partner and #ad.
+The accounts named in the filing shared posts promoting the Olympics with the hashtags (hash)Beijing2022, (hash)partner and (hash)ad.

 A majority of the Instagram and TikTok content shared by the influencers simply advertised the Winter Olympics, shared pictures from some of the ceremonial events or gave insight on Chinese cultural customs.